ishanify/Hadoop_pig_AirlineData/README.md

-# Pig Latin - ETL on Airlines industy data
+# ETL on Airlines industy data in Hadoop using pig script
 Learning to do ETL in Hadoop is complex and time consuming but not with Pig.
 Pig gives a SQL-Like languege to run MapReduce jobs that transform data for complex analysis.
 I have used Pig Latin to extract, Load and Transform data of airlines, airports and routes.

 ### Objective